SKB-CGN/ioBroker.energiefluss/README.md

 - change fontfaces of the values and texts (own fonts can be imported)
 - Realign texts, values, icons, percentages and battery text (higher or lower)
 - change the font size for label, values and %-texts
-- Transparency for icon, line and text possible
+- Transparency for icon, line, text, value, percent-value and remaining battery text possible
 - define a color for the the car icon, if its charging
 - Some Values can have different colors, if their value is below a threshold (consumption, production, grid and battery)
 - Battery icon can be animated while charging or discharging